(traditional resume available upon request)

 I have written and published thousands of articles on such diverse topics as Web 3.0, understanding IP laws, and ethics in gaming.
 Some of these articles have been published in various technical, legal, and gaming journals around the world.

 I designed several board and card games, one of which was published in two editions and sold 2,500 copies.
 My designs are used by game players around the world.

 I created and wrote for a daily blog that reached between 60,000 to 80,000 unique readers per month.

 I have written thousands of pages of technical documentation.
 I understand complex technology and can describe it simply.
 I write from the point of view of the reader.
 As a result, my documents serve as excellent QA for the programmers and I often move into designing the API and product.
 I often write the documentation by directly reading the code.
 I can reduce many 200 page documents to 60 pages or less.

-I founded and organize a game group which has been successfully meeting and playing for over ten years.
+I founded, inspired, and continue to organize game groups which have been successfully meeting and playing for over ten years.

 I think like a user/customer, not like a designer, programmer, manager, or marketer.

 I will look at your company and products in ways that you may never have anticipated.